lablup/backend.ai-docs-webui/docs/appendix/appendix.rst

 GPU Virtualization and Fractional GPU Allocation
 ------------------------------------------------

-.. note:: Objectives

-   * From the GUI environment, the fGPU (fractional GPU) resource option can be dynamically given when creating a compute session
-   * Check the allocated fGPU resource of a compute session from the GUI and make sure it is created with the amount requested
-   * Open the web terminal app on the GUI and check the GPU is partially allocated at the container level by the ``nvidia-smi`` command

 Backend.AI supports GPU virtualization technology which allows single physical GPU can be divided and shared by multiple users simultaneously.
 Therefore, if you want to execute a task that does not require much GPU computation